TylerTemp/SaintsField/README.md

 #### `Required` ####

-Remide a given reference type field to be required.
+Reminding a given reference type field to be required.

 This will check if the field value is a `truly` value, which means: